noumanshoaib/dota-gsi/README.md

 ```

 In the above configuration, I have enabled only draft, player, and hero to show picks, bans, and the timer.
 For picks and bans, enabling only draft was enough.
 However, to display which hero was picked by each player, I also enabled hero and player data.

+I have kept buffer to `0.0` to avoid any event delays, but for remote services it is recommended to use 0.1 or as required for having a bigger delta.

 **Note: `http://127.0.0.1:3000` is the base url of your backend and `/dota2-gsi` is the route url where backend is expecting to receive the game stats**